benoitbryon/django-confit/README.rst

 `django-confit` eases Django configuration management.

-As a Django user:
+**As a Django  user**, in order to configure a project:

-* you write the settings as you like: Python modules, environment variables, JSON, YAML... `django-confit` helps you load them all.
+* `django-confit` helps you load the settings wherever they are, whatever the
+  format: Python modules, environment variables, JSON, YAML...

 * `django-confit` validates the settings, i.e. it tells you if some directive is missing, has wrong format...

-As a Django application developer:
+**As a Django library developer**, in order to help your application's users:

 * you write configuration schemas for your application, using `django-confit`'s toolkit and conventions.

 * `django-confit` helps you document your application's specific configuration.

+**As a non Django user**, in order to deploy and run a Django-powered project:

+* you write the configuration as you like, depending on your workflow and your provisioning toolkit.
+You know the project can load them using `django-confit`.

+* you expect applications to validate the configuration before they actually use it, and report errors with a readable output.

 *******